 - I can’t stand products that are cakey or settle deeply into fine lines.

-People have been using beetroot (or like normal people call them: beets) to add color to the world for millennia.
-You can dye just about anything with beet juice: natural fibers like yarn and cloth, easter eggs, your cutting board…you name it!
+People have been using beetroot to add color to the world for millennia.
+You can dye just about anything with beet juice: natural fibers like yarn and cloth, easter eggs, your cutting board… you name it!